Keeping young people safe

 We agree wholeheartedly with the NSPCC and would not expect any of this behaviour to occur in Scouts.

-As always, if you have any concerns, please raise them immediately with your child’s leaders, or – if you’d rather speak to someone else - contact the Scout Information Centre on 0345 300 1818.
+As always, if you have any concerns, please raise them immediately with your child’s leaders, or – if you’d rather speak to someone else - contact the Scout Support Centre on 0345 300 1818.

 The world is constantly changing and there's always new ways to communicate with friends, explore the world and get connected.
 Society puts pressure on young people to experience new things, but that can make them feel vulnerable and unsure about the world around them.